 This section describes the approval processes for course and curriculum proposals.
+The review/approval process for credit and noncredit microcredentials is outlined in Section 11.
 Proposals begin with an individual academic unit and receive final approval by either FS or KBOR.
 Once approved, K-State's catalogs are modified to incorporate the approved proposal.
 All proposals can be processed following the standard routing.
 Changes with minimal impact outside of the academic unit may follow an expedited procedure.
 Certain changes to elective lists can follow an elective list update.
 For minor changes, which assist in maintaining an accurate university catalog or other university systems, a systems request update procedure can be followed.